YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 defining advanced injection functions for the same type.
 The result of applying the correct Fmap module functor is a module that provides, besides a distribution function, a reifier builder named `reify`, e.g., `F.reify` in the case of our library.
 Note there is an abuse of names: the name `reify` has been used for both reifiers and reifier builders.
 If a type constructor takes other types are parameters, then the refier for the top level type is built from reifiers for the parameter types: we build "larger" reifiers from "smaller" reifiers.
-The Peano number reifier is recursive because the Peano number type is recusive.
+The Peano number reifier is recursive because the Peano number type is recusive, and this is particularly clear from the [signature](../../Installation/ocanren/src/core/Logic.mli#L136) of `F.reify`.

 ## Overwriting the _show_ Function